Will-ALVIDI/cppStartingKit/README.md

 * Then launch `mingw-builds-install.exe`.
 An installation process will begin where you have two major thing to take care of.

 You have to remember the path where you will install it because it will be necessary to [add it to your system path](https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path).
-Otherwise the build system will not recognize the commands invoked by the C++ Starting Kit build system.
-I recommend you to install it in a more convenient place like `C:\MinGW\x64` because if you have an other version of MinGW to install you can do it properly just by adding an new folder like `C:\MinGW\x86`.
+Otherwise the build system will not recognize the commands invoked by the **C++ Starting Kit build system**.
+I recommend you to install it in a more convenient place like `C:\MinGW\x64` because if you have an other version of MinGW to install you can do it properly just by adding a new folder like `C:\MinGW\x86`.

 The second thing is to chosse the correct options for this specific installation.
 Change the default architecture for the x64 and keep the rest as it is.